DevCycleHQ/js-sdks/sdk/nextjs/README.md

 If you wish to render your page without waiting for the DevCycle configuration to be retrieved, you can use the `enableStreaming` option.
 Doing so enables the following behaviour:
 - the DevCycleServersideProvider will not block rendering of the rest of the server component tree
-- any calls to `getVariableValue` will still block on the config being retrieved.
+- any calls to `getVariableValue` in server components or `useVariableValue` in client components will still block on the config being retrieved.
 To unblock rendering on these calls, use a `Suspense` boundary to send a fallback while the config is being retrieved.
 The component will then stream to the client once the config is retrieved.
-- client components will be rendered with their default values.
-When the configuration is retrieved, it will be streamed to the client and components will render again with their true variable values.

 ## Usage (Pages Router)
 ### Wrap your app in the DevCycle Higher-Order Component